codeclimate/codeclimate-rubocop/config/contents/style/unpack_first.md

-This cop checks for accessing the first element of `String#unpack` which can be replaced with the shorter method `unpack1`.
+Checks for accessing the first element of `String#unpack` which can be replaced with the shorter method `unpack1`.

 ### Example: